-Do you often skip cooling down after exercise?
+Do you often skip your cool down after exercise?
 A small but soothing body of new research suggests that you aren’t missing out on much.

 We were all taught by our grade one phys-ed teacher that the body needs a cool down period after exercise.
 Our coaches in high school told us that by slowing down to a jog or otherwise decreasing the intensity of our workout, followed by some stretching exercises, we could prevent muscle soreness, improve flexibility and speed recovery.
 This would all allow us to perform better physically the next day.